 Administrators and publishers in an ArcGIS Enterprise organization can register user-managed data stores with federated ArcGIS Server sites.
-This allows portal members to publish ArcGIS Server web services that run on the federated servers.
+User-managed data stores contain source data for ArcGIS Server web services that run on federated servers.
 When you publish, no data is copied; the web services reference the data in the registered data store.

-Register these user-managed data stores by adding a data store item to the portal.
+There are multiple types of data stores you can add as an item in a portal.
+Each type provides different functionality, as described in the next section.
+Register these user-managed data stores by adding a data store item to your organization.
 When you add a data store item, you register a data source with one or more federated ArcGIS GIS Server or ArcGIS Image Server sites.
+When adding a big data file share data source, you register with the portal's GeoAnalytics Server.
 Each federated server can have multiple data store items registered to it.

-You can add a data store item in the portal or when you register a data store to a federated ArcGIS Server site in ArcGIS Pro, beginning with the ArcGIS Pro 2.5 release.
+You can add a data store item in the portal.
+Another way to create a data store item is to register a data store to a federated ArcGIS Server site in ArcGIS Pro 2.5 and later releases.

 These data store items provide much of the same functionality as those you register in ArcGIS Server Manager or ArcMap, but they also allow you to do the following: